languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 In other words, you cannot correctly remove a single word preceded by a whitespace if you cannot specify a preceding or following token.
 This happens only if the word to be deleted appears at the end of the skipped block and at the end of the sentence at the same time.
-We haven't found any evidence that a special feature for deleting the last token in the sentence would be important yet (nobody complained) but if you need the feature, it will be implemented.

 ### Testing if the word is preceded with a whitespace

 You can test whether a token is preceded with some whitespace characters (spaces, new lines etc.):